Benoy Kumar Sarkar: Selected publications

 In 1919, he authored a study in the American Political Science Review presenting a "Hindu theory of international relations" which drew on thinkers such as Kautilya, Manu and Shookra, and the text of the Mahabharata.
 In 1921, he authored a Political Science Quarterly study presenting a "Hindu Theory of the State."
 According to Barry Buzan and Amitav Acharya, Sarkar's works "may be the first major IR contributions by an Indian, and one of the first modern efforts to develop an indigenous Non-Western theory of IR."

 Death

-He died on a trip to the United States in Washington, DC, in November 1949.
+Sarkar died on a trip to the United States in Washington, DC, in November 1949.